grafana/grafana/packages/README.md

 > You must be logged in to NPM as part of Grafana NPM org before attempting to publish to the npm registry.

 1. Run `yarn packages:clean` script from the root directory.
 This will delete any previous builds of the packages.
 2. Run `yarn packages:prepare` script from the root directory.
-This performs tests on the packages and prompts for the version of the packages.
+This prompts for the version of the packages.
 The version should be the same as the one being released.
    - Make sure you use semver convention.
 So, _place a dot between prerelease id and prerelease number_, i.e. 6.3.0-alpha.1
    - Make sure you confirm the version bump when prompted!
 3. Run `yarn packages:build` script that compiles distribution code in `packages/grafana-*/dist`.